 On the other hand, natural pumpkin spice mixtures without added sugars, fat or salt could offer some potential health benefits if used in a pumpkin soup or to flavor vegetables, Shelke said.
-Pumpkin is a source of vitamin A
+Pumpkin is a source of vitamin A, fiber and other nutrients.

 “I love vegetables and consume at least eight to 10 servings of vegetables a day.
 Pumpkin and its cousins show up in my diet regularly and often with pumpkin spice-like spices,” Shelke said.

 “Spices are powerhouses of phytochemicals – chemicals that the plant makes to protect itself – that can afford us health and protection from many health issues.
 Like with any food, the amount consumed determines the experience and the benefits,” Shelke said.

 “All spices come from plants.
 There are no spices from the animal kingdom,” she said.
 “So, spices are perfect for vegetarians, vegans and those who follow Halal and Kosher diets.”